-C2 Speaking Exar nination (total time: up to 30 minutes) Task Summary Timings Task 1: Conversation The Candidates listen and talk to the Interlocutor to introduce themselves and exchange personal information.
+C2 Speaking Examination (total time: up to 30 minutes) Task Summary Timings Task 1: Conversation The Candidates listen and talk to the Interlocutor to introduce themselves and exchange personal information.
 Example questions: What is your favourite part of learning English?
 Why do you think people enjoy sporting competitions?
 Why do you think so many young people use social media?
 8 minutes for two Candidates Task 2: Prepared presentation The Presentation topics are published in advance to allow Candidates to prepare for this task.
 In turn, each Candidate delivers their prepared presentation.
 Candidates are expected to talk for approximately 3 minutes.
 Candidates ask questions about each other's presentation and respond to questions from the Interlocutor.
-Example presentation topics: People should spend more money on helping others than on buying luxury items for themselves.
+10 min two Calling Presentation topics: People should spend more money on helping others than on buying luxury items for themselves.
 The best way to meet a future husband or wife is to join an online dating website.
-10 minutes for two Candidates Task 3: Discussion The Candidates participate in a discussion on a topic introduced by the Interlocutor.
+Task 3: Discussion The Candidates participate in a discussion on a topic introduced by the Interlocutor.
 A scenario is given and the Candidates discuss various options, ideas and opinions.
 Visual prompts are provided.
-Example discussion topic: • Your teacher asked you to talk about different ways of spending a gap year, and discuss which way you think is most beneficial for society.
-8 minutes for two Candidates
+Example discussion topic: 8 minutes for two Candidates

+• Your teacher asked you to talk about different ways of spending a gap year, and discuss which way you think is most beneficial for society.